-(d) Warm-blooded animals, adult reptiles, and adult terrestrial amphibians used in laboratory procedures that require manipulations and observations over an extended period of time or in studies that require these test systems to be removed from and returned to their test system-housing units for any reason (e.g., cage cleaning, treatment, etc.), shall receive appropriate identification (e.g., tattoo, color code, ear tag, ear punch, etc.).
-All information needed to specifically identify each test system within the test systemhousing unit shall appear on the outside of that unit.
+(d) Warm-blooded animals, adult reptiles, and adult terrestrial amphibians used in laboratory procedures that require manipulations and observations over an extended period of time, or in studies that require these test systems to be removed from and returned to their test system-housing units for any reason (e.g., cage cleaning, treatment, etc.), shall receive appropriate identification (e.g., tattoo, color code, ear tag, ear punch, etc.).
+All information needed to specifically identify each test system within the test systemhousing unit shall appear on the out40 CFR Ch.
+I (7-1-23 Edition)

+side of that unit.
 Suckling mammals and juvenile birds are excluded from the requirement of individual identification unless otherwise specified in the protocol.